 During the Healing Period

-Your face will be healing for several weeks after your facelift surgery.
+Your face will be healing for several weeks after your Rhytidectomy surgery.
 The first couple of weeks are critical for healing.
 Here are some care tips.

 Mild bleeding is not unusual around the surgical incisions.
 Go to bed, elevate your head, and apply ice packs around your face and neck.
 The bleeding most often occurs when blood pressure increases due to increased activity.
 It’s best to refrain from vigorous activity for at least 10 days after surgery.